Find an Internship

 - Carleton Alumni Directory: There are alums all over the world, and it is certainly worth reaching out to them!

 2) Apply for Career Center funding!
-Go to the Tunnel, fill out the application form, and upload your resume and a personal statement.
-Funds for international opportunities include:
+Go to the application form, and upload your supporting materials (including your resume.)
+Your application will make you eligible for funding from a number of international funding sources including:

 - Will Fund for Social Entrepreneurship Internships